The social networks have prospered with a destructive model of social identity. New innovations in generative coding and web3 could change all that.

 The Art of Identity

-The innovation of generative design has created a whole new category of technologist who is both system architect and data visualization designer.
+The innovation of generative design has created a whole new category of technologist who is both system architect and data visualization artist.
 Their craft is to originate and then codify a system that powers objects to grow and mutate algorithmically based on a predetermined set of inputs.

 Think of the information contained in the seed of a lotus flower.
 As it receives moisture, nutrients, sunlight, proper temperature, and air (inputs), the flower will grow.
 When an experienced botanist observes the edges of the petals wilting or brown spots appearing on the stem, they can quickly determine what deficiencies are occurring and correct those at the level of input.
 Essentially generating different outputs of that ‘object’.